AVADOLearning/moodle-componentmgr/README.md

 ### Unit tests

-Unit tests are written with PHPUnit.
-Ensure that Composer development dependencies are installed, then execute the tests:
+Unit tests are written with [PHPUnit](https://phpunit.de/).
+Ensure that Composer development dependencies are installed, then run the tests:

 ```
 $ vendor/bin/phpunit